Toxikuu/rid/DOCS.md

 ## Writing meta files
 ### How it works
-Rid executes $RIDBIN/mint which interacts with meta files.
+Rid executes $RIDHOME/bin/mint which interacts with meta files.
 Mint sources the meta files and evaluates directions their directions based on flags passed.
-Meta files contain variables including $NAME, $VERS, $LINK, $UPST, $SELE, and $*DIR.
+Meta files contain variables including
+$NAME, $VERS, $LINK, $UPST, $SELE, $NEWS, and functions for installation, updates, and removal.

 #### Variable Explanations
 $NAME - package name